openstack/kuryr-kubernetes/doc/source/installation/network_namespace.rst

       demo-5995548848-lmmjc: HELLO!
 I AM ALIVE!!!

 #.
 And finally, to remove the namespace and all its resources, including
-   openstack networks, kuryrnet CRD, svc, pods, you just need to do:
+   openstack networks, kuryrnetwork CRD, svc, pods, you just need to
+   do:

    .. code-block:: console